apache/spark/docs/sql-data-sources-json.md

   <tr>
     <td><code>primitivesAsString</code></td>
     <td><code>false</code></td>
-    <td>Infers all primitive values as a string type.
-JSON built-in functions ignore this option.</td>
+    <td>Infers all primitive values as a string type.</td>
     <td>read</td>
   </tr>
   <tr>
     <td><code>prefersDecimal</code></td>
     <td><code>false</code></td>
     <td>Infers all floating-point values as a decimal type.
-If the values do not fit in decimal, then it infers them as doubles.
-JSON built-in functions ignore this option.</td>
+If the values do not fit in decimal, then it infers them as doubles.</td>
     <td>read</td>
   </tr>
   <tr>